 You may also be able to pull the information from a business's cash flow statements because they'll often detail pretax money movements there.
 The after-tax metrics can be saved for their income statements.

 Divide the company's effective tax rate by 100 to convert to a decimal.
+Its marginal tax rate isn't used in the calculation.

-For example, if the company pays 29 percent in taxes, divide 29 by 100 to get 0.29.
+Let's assume that a company's total effective tax rate is 29 percent.
+Divide 29 by 100 to get 0.29.
 Subtract the company's tax rate expressed as a decimal from 1.
 In this example, subtract 0.29 from 1 to get 0.71.

 Divide the company's after-tax cost of debt by the result to calculate the company's before-tax cost of debt.
-In this example, if the company's after tax cost of debt equals $830,000, divide $830,000 by 0.71 to find a before-tax cost of debt of $1,169,014.08.
+In this example, if the company's after-tax cost of debt equals $830,000, you'll then divide $830,000 by 0.71 to find a before-tax cost of debt of $1,169,014.08.

 You can then backtrack to show the difference side by side if you need the after-tax cost as well.
 You can also express this number as a percentage by dividing the pretax cost of debt by total debt outstanding.

 Chances are there’s a reason if you're pulling this information regarding the total cost of debt.
 The data can be essential to moving a business forward.
 You may be able to see where your business can cut back and save significant money if you go through the balance sheets and calculate the pretax cost of debt for various items.

 This information is also critical to lenders and debtholders, according to the Corporate Finance Institute.
 Cost of debt predicts a borrower’s ability to repay its creditors and debtholders and measures the risk they're undertaking by extending funds, a risk that’s not necessarily fully reflected in the company’s credit rating.